-Pre Requisite - Complete a 400m swim in 10 minutes and float unassisted for 10 minutes.
+Prerequisite - Complete a 400m swim in 10 minutes and float unassisted for 10 minutes and a "C" Grade or higher in Year 8 Physical Education.

 This course is designed to introduce students to Outdoor Education and the main emphasis will be to care for themselves, others and the environment.
-The course covers the activities of surfing, rock climbing, team building, aguatic activities and bushwalking.
+The course covers the activities of surfing, rock climbing, team building, aquatic activities and bushwalking.
 Equipment and instruction for some activities are provided by outside agencies.
 This course culminates in a one day Lancelin Beach visit that is not assessed and not compulsory.
 It is held at the end of Term 4 and students from both Semester 1 and Semester 2 will be invited.

-OED10 OUTDOOR EDUCATION (choose one semester only) Pre Requisite - Complete a 400m swim in 10 minutes and float unassisted for 10 minutes.
+OED10 OUTDOOR EDUCATION (choose one semester only)

+Prerequisite - Complete a 400m swim in 10 minutes and float unassisted for 10 minutes and a 'C' Grade or higher in Year 8 Physical Education.